 My ideal clients try to solve the marketing problem, the fear of not sustaining themselves and their families, and the fear of not being good enough, by seeking answers in tools, tactics, and courses.

 I’ll buy this course that shows me how to create and launch a product.
 This will be the answer to my prayers.
 If I can just set up the perfect webinar, or perfect funnel, then I’ll be all set...

 You will always grow and learn and adapt.
 If you can’t handle that, then you need to do the inner work that will give you the strength of purpose to continue.

-Self reflection and connecting with your purpose plays a critical role in finding your niche.
+Self-reflection and connecting with your purpose play a critical role in finding your niche.

 As Nietzsche says: “He who has a strong enough why can bear almost any how”.

 Connecting with your why gives an even greater purpose to the problem you solve and the resonance with which your ideal clients connect with you.

 You can also match your unique experiences and abilities to create what marketers call unique positioning.

 Take Laura as an example...
 As a sex worker with a history of drug abuse who lost not one, but two wayward sons before their time, one to heroin, and one to suicide, trying to fix this pain in herself became Laura’s mission.

 Laura is now a trained psychotherapist and healer and works tirelessly to help grieving parents who lost their teenage children to suicide.